-In short, overclocking simply means running your computer’s CPU, video card and / or RAM at a faster clock speed than the device speed.
+In short, you were overclocking means running your computer’s CPU, video card, and/or RAM at a faster clock speed than the device speed.

-However, the above is said to be, overclocking is both difficult and dangerous for those who don’t know exactly what they’re doing, for the following reasons:
+However, the above is said to be, overclocking is challenging and dangerous for those who don’t know what they’re doing, for the following reasons:

 In a way, overclocking a computer is like running a car engine with RPM exceeding the highest RPM considered safe by the manufacturer.
-You can lean on the gas pedal and turn almost any passenger car into a screaming demon, but you have the ability to blow the engine in the process.
+You can lean on the gas pedal and turn almost any passenger car into a screaming demon, but you can blow the engine in the process.

-Furthermore, I do not recommend overclocking laptops at all because their design pretty much prevents the addition or enhancement of cooling devices.
+Furthermore, I do not recommend overclocking laptops because their design pretty much prevents the addition or enhancement of cooling devices.

 There are a lot of people who disagree with my opinion on overclocking, and that is true.